poezio/poezio/doc/source/plugins/index.rst

         Allows a message to be broadcasted on all the rooms your are in.
         Caution: do not overuse.

+    Close all
+        :ref:`Documentation <closeall-plugin>`

+        Close all tabs except MUCs and the roster.

     Day Change
         :ref:`Documentation <daychange-plugin>`